umhau/umhau.github.io/_posts/2020-11-14-FPGA-hello-world.md

 I still have the project files from last time, so I'll just go over the various settings.

 Choose the device: the specific FPGA chip on whatever dev board you have.
+Note that the chip I'm using is highlighted below: `EP2C5T144C8`.

 ![](https://raw.githubusercontent.com/umhau/umhau.github.io/master/images/quartus2-device-window.png)